This panorama of the Celtic principality is a road less traveled, but a wonderful introduction to the land and people of Wales

 Or stay closer with a visit to Wales’ largest castle, Caerphilly, and the lively market town at its gates, or take a short ride to the Victorian seafront at Penarth and visit Cosmeston Medieval Village.

 This evening, you might attend the rehearsal of one of the many Welsh male voice choirs in the area.
 It’s not that hard to arrange.
-Perhaps even join the lads for a pint at the pub afterwards.
+Perhaps even join the lads for a pint at the pub afterward.

 Day 9 – Returning East toward London